-This Lemon Roasted Asparagus is drizzled in olive oil, golden balsamic vinegar, lemon slices, and seasoning.
+This Oven-Roasted Asparagus with Charred Lemon is drizzled with olive oil, white vinegar, and fresh lemon juice.
 It’s fast, easy, and delicious!

 - 1 bunch of asparagus

-Rinse asparagus and cut off the woody ends.
+- Rinse asparagus and cut off the woody ends.
 Place in a single layer on a baking sheet or roasting pan.
-Drizzle with oil, vinegar, salt and pepper.
-Slice lemons and layer on top of asparagus.
+Drizzle with 1 TB oil, vinegar, and sprinkle with salt and pepper.

 - Roast 10-12 minutes depending on the thickness of your asparagus.

 - While the asparagus roasts, heat the remaining 1 TB olive oil in a heavy bottom pan.

 - Halve the lemons, remove any seeds near the cut, and set lemons cut-side down in the hot pan for 4-5 minutes until they're charred.